bitmansofthu/ZidoStreamer/README.md

 Android app for live streaming of HDMI input on Zidoo X9 and Tronsmart Pavo M9 compatible TV boxes.
 More info: https://blog.danman.eu/using-tronsmart-pavo-m9-for-hdmi-input-streaming/

+Adding ability to capture the device screen for demo purposes.

 ## Installation
 * Copy app/build/outputs/apk/app-debug.apk to your device and install it.
 * Copy ffmpeg binary to /mnt/sdcard/